sinequa/usage-analytics/README.md

 ### <a name="initialization_of_dashboards"></a> Initialization of dashboards

 Starting from the 11.9.0, the application includes a smart behavior when loading dashboards.
-It consists of notifying users, having customized their dashboards, of potential changes made by admins to the default configuration.
+It consists of notifying users, having customized their own dashboards, of potential changes made by admins to the default configuration.

 <span style="display:block;text-align:center">![Notification](/docs/assets/updates-notification.PNG)</span>